Feb - May 2019 - A busy few months.... snippets below

 - ProLIF, a technique to reconstitute integrins in liposomes, finally out in J Cell Sci.

-- At last, a complied list of support messages from our charity run!
+- At last, a complied list of support messages from our charity run in May 2018!
+Thank you everyone!

 Welcome to our lab website